HackerUSA-CE/aisd-jse-07-objects-2/README.md

 console.log("Updated Person:", person); // Expected output: person object with new properties
 ```

-- [ ] Run your JavaScript file to see the updated object.
+- [ ] Run your JavaScript file in the terminal with the command `node index.js` to see the updated object.

 **Expected Output:**
 ```